lockmepl/lockme-wordpress/readme.txt

 1. Main settings page for connection with Lockme API

 == Changelog ==

+= 1.2 =
+* Added RODO mode that will prevent plugin from sending ANY customer information to Lockme (only sent data is date, hour, room, booking ID and its status)
+* Refactored plaugins list to show only installed and supported plaugins
+* Added option to manually upload access token.
+Using it is highly discouraged if you don't know what are you doing.

 = 1.0 =
 First public release based on Lockme OAuth2 API (a.k.a.
 API 2.0), currently publicly supporting Booked and Pinpoint Booking System (a.k.a. dopbsp).